GetPageSpeed/nginx-extras-docs/docs/modules/ajp.md

 ---

 title: "Support AJP protocol proxy with NGINX"
 description: "RPM package nginx-module-ajp.
 With this module, Nginx can connect to AJP port directly.
-The motivation of writing these modules is Nginx's high performance and robustness. "
+The motivation of writing these modules is Nginx's high performance and robustness."

 ---